 What Counts as Juicing?

 Juicing is the process of removing the liquid portion from fruits and vegetables, often discarding the pulp, seeds and skin.
-This can be done by hand or using a machine, like a juicer.
-Additional herbs and seasonings can also be used, such as ginger, cilantro, parsley, cayenne, cinnamon, etc.
+This can be done by hand or using a machine.
+Additional herbs and seasonings can also be used, such as ginger, cilantro, parsley, cayenne, cinnamon, and more.

-You can also distinguish various juices by the method used to produce them - cold pressed, hand squeezed, raw, pasteurized, and high pressure processing (HPP).
+You can also distinguish various juices by the method used to produce them as follows:.

 Juice can be included as part of a balanced diet or in some cases replace food intake altogether.
 When all other sources of food are eliminated and your intake relies solely on pressed juice for an extended period of time - typically a day or more, this is considered a juice fast.
 And it is common to see juice cleanses or detox diets sold with a series of specific juices you are supposed to drink during your fast.